 Major funding from: North Pacific Research Board

-A partnership among UAA’s Alaska Center for Conservation Science, The Aleutian and Bering Sea Islands LCC, Alaska Sea Grant, and U.S. Fish and Wildlife Service Alaska Maritime Refuge.
+A partnership between UAA’s Alaska Center for Conservation Science, the Aleutian and Bering Sea Islands LCC, Alaska Sea Grant, and U.S. Fish and Wildlife Service Alaska Maritime Refuge.

 Invasive Species in the Bering Sea

 The term “invasive species” means different things to different people.
 For ecologists, a species is “invasive” if it establishes and spreads rapidly to new areas1,2.
 Often, the word “invasive” refers to non-native species that negatively affect the region to which they are introduced, and that have usually been introduced by humans (whether intentionally or accidentally).
 Invasive species can have strong impacts on native species, habitats, and natural resources, and are considered to be one of the leading threats to biodiversity worldwide3.

 We investigated the potential risk of non-native species to the Bering Sea through a ranking system developed to assess species’ traits, environmental suitability, and shipping traffic.
 We created habitat models relating species’ physiological tolerances gathered from literature to current and future climate scenarios to map areas of current and future concern.
 Last, we analysed shipping traffic from commercial and fishing vessels to identify ports of entry for invasive species.

 At present, there are relatively few non-native species in the Bering Sea.
 However, it is predicted that Arctic regions – including the Bering Sea – will become more susceptible to invasions because of changes in climate and shipping traffic4,5.
 Given the importance of the Bering Sea to Alaskans, and the current lack of knowledge, evaluating the potential threat of non-native species in the region is needed to help inform management, monitoring, and research priorities.
 Collectively, this project begins to answer the following questions: